heraia's interface is partially localized correctly

 Please let me know what is SFE and where can I found the examples you are talking about ?

-Updated by Chris Jordan about 8 years ago
+Updated by Chris Jordan over 8 years ago

 - Status changed from New to Feedback